The Critical Care Medicine Division is a multispecialty team of intensivists at the University of Florida (UF) Health in Gainesville, Florida.

 Research

-Research interests in the Critical Care Medicine division include respiratory and cardiovascular physiology, disease state-based outcomes, traumatic brain injury, nutrition, renal physiology, and trauma.
+Research interests in the Critical Care Medicine Division include respiratory and cardiovascular physiology, disease state-based outcomes, traumatic brain injury, nutrition, renal physiology, and trauma.
 We are involved with and have NIH funding for several projects.

 Faculty

-Brenda G Fahy MD, MCCM
+Brenda G Fahy MD, MCCM, FCCP

 Amanda M Frantz MD